hyperledger-labs/hyperledger-labs.github.io/labs/fabric-chaincode-haskell.md

 This lab will focus on providing support for developers to write chaincode in Haskell.
 This will be done through a native Haskell Shim.
 We aim to provide feature parity with the existing official languages for Fabric - Go, Java and JavaScript.

 This lab will also experiment with formal verification of the shim as well as user-defined chaincode.
-This work was presented at [Hyperledger Global Forum 2020](https://sched.co/ZdFh) and further details of this project can be found [here](https://www.youtube.com/watch?v=Y-vMHbH4vVI).
+This work was presented at [Hyperledger Global Forum 2020](https://sched.co/ZdFh) and a [recording of the talk is now available](https://www.youtube.com/watch?v=Y-vMHbH4vVI).

 # Initial Committers